linrunner/tlp-doc/installation/fedora.rst

 repositories, you can get it from the `TLP` repository, which can be set up with the following command: ::

-   dnf install https://repo.linrunner.de/fedora/tlp/repos/releases/tlp-release.fc$(rpm -E %fedora).noarch.rpm
+   sudo dnf install https://repo.linrunner.de/fedora/tlp/repos/releases/tlp-release.fc$(rpm -E %fedora).noarch.rpm

 Hint: the above step is only needed after a clean Fedora installation, not after release upgrades.

 After the repository is set up, install TLP with the command: ::

-   dnf install tlp tlp-rdw
+   sudo dnf install tlp tlp-rdw

 Remove conflicting packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^